linkai-io/secrets/README.md

 ```

 ## Running the example locally:
+- make buildexample
+- docker run --name secrets -p 8000:8000 service:latest

 ## Running the example in AWS:
 Build the docker container (make buildexample) and push to ECR.
-Next you'll need to create an ECS task (and cluster).
-With a policy similar to:
+Ensure you have secrets configured via the [binxio secret-provider](https://github.com/binxio/cfn-secret-provider).
+You'll need to create an ECS task (and cluster) with a policy similar to:

 ```YAML
   ServicePassword:
     Type: Custom::Secret